guntupalli09/Ghost-Writers/README.md

 # 👥 Ghostwriter Teams

 > An AI-powered creative marketing workspace — driven by multi-agent collaboration, local LLMs, and real-time strategy generation.
+> Instead of a single AI assistant, Ghostwriter Teams gives you **5 specialized AI agents**, each with a unique personality, tone, and strategic purpose.
+They interact with each other (and the user) to simulate dynamic, intelligent brainstorms — resulting in more original, well-rounded, and deeply personalized outputs.

 ---